 The IRS ruled that AMP is tax-exempt under Section 501(a) as an organization described in Section 501(c)(12) of the Internal Revenue Code ("IRC"), provided 85% of its total revenue consists of amounts collected from its members for the sole purpose of meeting losses and expenses.
-For the years ended December 31, 2010 and 2009, AMP complied with this requirement.
+For the years ended December 31, 2011 and 2010, AMP complied with this requirement.
 Accordingly, no provision for federal or state income taxes has been made.
 AMP is subject to State of Ohio personal property, real estate and sales taxes.

 AMPO, Inc. is a for-profit entity subject to federal, state and local income taxes.
 Deferred taxes result from temporary differences between the book and tax basis of assets and liabilities.
 Deferred tax assets are reduced by a valuation allowance if it is more likely than not that some portion or all of the deferred tax asset will not be realized.
-AMPO, Inc. has deferred tax assets of approximately \$47,000 and \$182,000 at December 31, 2010 and 2009, respectively, arising primarily from operating loss carryforwards.
-A full valuation allowance has been established due to the uncertainty of realizing the net operating loss carryforwards at December 31, 2010 and 2009.
+AMPO, Inc. has deferred tax assets of zero and \$47,000 at December 31, 2011 and 2010, respectively, arising primarily from operating loss carryforwards.